 11. Has Anyone Already Left the Company?
 If So, Why?

-This question might also feel awkward to ask, but can indicate any systemic issues in the company, as well as help you gauge the company culture and the skills or traits the founders look for in employees.
+This question might also feel awkward to ask, but can indicate any systemic issues in the company or weaknesses in their business plan, as well as help you gauge the company culture and the skills or traits the founders look for in employees.
 It might also uncover the truth about the company’s sustainability.
 For example, if they’ve experienced significant turnover, was it because they made financial cuts and had to eliminate several positions?

 You could also zero in on your specific position.
 If the role existed before, consider asking why the person left.
-What challenges was he or she facing?
+What challenges did they face?

 There won’t be one right answer to several of these questions; each person has their own list of non-negotiables.
 Maybe you’re willing to take a pay cut to work alongside seasoned founders, or perhaps you won’t take the job without the promise of equity.
-Either approach is fine, you will need to determine your walk-away point; what’s the bare minimum you’ll accept?
+Either approach is fine, but you must determine your walk-away point; what’s the bare minimum you’ll accept?

 Ultimately, the questions you truly need to repeat are: Do I care about the mission?
 Do I believe in the product, service, or founders?
 If those answers are “yes,” you might be closer to a decision than you think.